Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 Original announcement: https://github.com/Raku/Raku-Steering-Council/blob/main/announcements/20200720.md

-Please email your vote to Will Coleda (will@coleda.com) with the subject of "RSC 2020 Vote", including the checklist below in the body of the message.
+Please email your vote to Will Coleda (will@coleda.com) with the subject of "RSC 2020 Vote", including the BODY below in the body of the message.

 Please vote for 0-5 candidates below by placing an "X" in the brackets of each of those candidates below.

 Ballots containing more than 5 votes will not be counted.
 Will will reach out to you if time permits to correct or clarify invalid or unreadable ballots.

-Ballots must be sent from the email associated with your github ID so we can verify voting rights.
-Ballots that don't match will be rejected.
+Please enter your github ID in the first blank of the BODY.

-## Checklist
+## BODY

 ```
+Your github id: []

 [ ] Aleks-Daniel Jakimenko-Aleksejev (@AlexDaniel)
 [ ] Alexey Melezhik (@melezhik)
 [ ] Brian Duggan (@bduggan)